Mitochondrial DNA depletion syndrome: Treatment

 There are no treatments for MDDS, but some of the symptoms can be managed.
 For survivors living with MDDS, there are drugs to control epilepsy, and physical therapy can help with muscle control.
 Liver transplants may benefit people with liver involvement.

+Doxecitine/doxribtimine (Kygevvi) was approved for medical use in the United States in November 2025 for the treatment of thymidine kinase 2 deficiency.

 Prognosis

 Myopathic form

 The TK2 related myopathic form results in muscle weakness, rapidly progresses, leading to respiratory failure and death within a few years of onset.
 The most common cause of death is pulmonary infection.
 Only a few people have survived to late childhood and adolescence.

 Encephalomyopathic form

 SUCLA2 and RRM2B related forms result in deformities to the brain.
 A 2007 study based on 12 cases from the Faroe Islands (where there is a relatively high incidence due to a founder effect) suggested that the outcome is often poor with early lethality.
 More recent studies (2015) with 50 people with SUCLA2 mutations, with range of 16 different mutations, show a high variability in outcomes with a number of people surviving into adulthood (median survival was 20 years).
 There is significant evidence (p = 0.020) that people with missense mutations have longer survival rates, which might mean that some of the resulting protein has some residual enzyme activity.

 RRM2B mutations have been reported in 16 infants with severe encephalomyopathic MDS that is associated with early-onset (neonatal or infantile), multi-organ presentation, and mortality during infancy.